penrose/penrose/react-renderer/src/mathtransform/README.md

 ## Marking nodes to transform

-To mark an AST node (basically any unit in TS, e.g. function, string, variable, type, etc.) to be transformed, comment `// mathtrans` immediately above the line containing your node.
+To mark an AST node (basically any unit in TS, e.g. function, string, variable, type, etc.) to be transformed, comment `// autodiff` immediately above the line containing your node.
 It will transform that node and any subnodes.
-For example, to transform all binary operations inside a function, commment `// mathtrans` directly above the function definition.
+For example, to transform all binary operations inside a function, commment `// autodiff` directly above the function definition.
 Your nodes can be as little or as big as you'd like.
 If you'd like to transform all functions inside a map of functions, for instance, comment right above the dictionary's definition.
 If you'd only like to transform certain functions within the map, commment above each individual function.
+Again, your desired nodes to transform DO NOT have to be top-level function definitions.

 ## Testing Paths